yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

 - remove: Move the files to the trash/recycle bin.

+  - `--force`: Don't show the confirmation dialog, and trash/delete files directly.
   - `--permanently`: Permanently delete the files.

 - create: Create a file or directory (ends with `/` for directories).

+- `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.

 - rename: Rename a file or directory.

+  - `--force`: Overwrite the destination file directly if it exists, without showing the confirmation dialog.

 - copy: Copy the path of files or directories that are selected or hovered on.

   - `path`: Copy the absolute path.